himanshuverma560/ads_backend/README.md

 Then send a `POST /api/admin/login` request with `email` and `password` to obtain a JWT token along with the admin's name and email.

+## API Endpoints

+- `GET /api/cities` - Retrieve a list of all cities.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).